William-Verstraeten/adalunatics/index.markdown

+{% include plots/PCA_600K_topics_bigger.html %}

 ---------

 **Which events are responsible for the growth of the metoo movement ?**

-- Over the years the #metoo movement has been marked by a few key traumatic events which lead to a sharp increase in its popularity.
+Over the years the #metoo movement has been marked by a few key traumatic events which lead to a sharp increase in its popularity.
-  - Show a timeline of these events
+Show a timeline of these events
 <img src="assets/plots/Traumatic_events_timeline.png" class="center"/>
-  - Show tweet timeline
+Show tweet timeline
-  - Measure the impact of these events and explain how we do so
+Measure the impact of these events and explain how we do so
 {% include plots/traumatic_mean_mean_good.html %}
-- However, other non-traumatic events have also greatly influenced the metoo movement
+However, other non-traumatic events have also greatly influenced the metoo movement
 <img src="assets/plots/Non_Traumatic_events_timeline.png" class="center"/>
-  - Show a second timeline
+Show a second timeline
-  - Show same timeline for tweets
+Show same timeline for tweets
-  - Measure the impact of these events too
+Measure the impact of these events too
 {% include plots/non_traumatic_mean_mean_good.html %}
-- Compare the impact of both traumatic and non-traumatic events
+Compare the impact of both traumatic and non-traumatic events